-This GPG follows recent protection factors studies undertaken at the Health and Safety Laboratory (on behalf of the nuclear industry and referenced in the relevant appendices), which concluded that a higher protection factor can be applied to some RPE provided rigorous management arrangements are applied.
-These required minimum management arrangements are detailed in the relevant appendix, with greater detail provided within the main body of this guide.
-It was recognised through the Industry Radiological Protection Coordination Group (IRPCG) that a GPG facilitates the application of consistent protection factors underpinned by a suitable level of management and use.
-This GPG describes the level of management and use required to underpin a higher Assigned Protection Factor (APF) being applied to the RPE.
-This GPG must be followed to use the APFs quoted.
+This Guide takes into account recent protection factors studies undertaken at the Health and Safety Laboratory (on behalf of the nuclear industry, which concluded that a higher protection factor could be applied to some RPE provided rigorous management arrangements are applied, these are detailed in Section 6 of this guide.
+It was recognised through the Industry Radiological Protection Co-ordination Group (IRPCG) that a Guide facilitates the application of consistent protection factors underpinned by a suitable level of management and use.

+This Guide describes the good practice level of management (including auditing programme) and use arrangements which must be adopted to underpin a higher Workplace Protection Factor (WPF) being applied to the RPE.
+This GPG supplements and is not a replacement for HSG53^[1].

-The GPG is consistent with legislation and guidance listed in the References (page 21) and has been endorsed by the following organisations:
+The Guide is consistent with the legislation and guidance listed in the References (page 25) and has been endorsed by the following organisations:

 - Atomic Weapons Establishment (AWE) plc;

 - Defence Equipment & Support (DE&S);

 - Devonport Royal Dockyard Ltd (DRDL);

-- Dounreav Site Restoration Ltd (DSRL);

-- EDF:

-- GE Healthcare Ltd;
+- Dounreay;

-- Horizon Limited;
+- EDF;

 - Low Level Waste Repository (LLWR);

 - Magnox;

 - Ministry of Defence (MoD);

 - Rolls-Royce:

 - Sellafield Ltd;

-- URENCO;

-- Westinghouse Limited.
+- URENCO.